MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

 1. Select **New destination** on the ribbon or "**+**" in the main editor canvas and then **KQL Database**.

-2. Enter a destination name, select a KQL database from your workspace and then select **Add and configure**.
+2. Enter a destination name, select a workspace, choose a KQL database from the selected workspace, and then select **Add and configure**.

    > [!NOTE]
-   > Only workspaces that have the same region Fabric capacity as the eventstream can be selected..
+   > Only workspaces that have the same region Fabric capacity as the eventstream can be selected.

    :::image type="content" source="./media/event-streams-destination/eventstream-destinations-kql-database.png" alt-text="Screenshot showing the kql database destination type." lightbox="./media/event-streams-destination/eventstream-destinations-kql-database.png" :::